 Necaliztli (MH852v)

 This black-line drawing of the simplex glyph for the personal name Necaliztli (perhaps “Battle”) is attested here as a man’s name.
 The glyph shows a traditional war shield (chimalli).
 It is round with a quincunx pattern.
 A small circle appears in the middle, and four semicircles with hatch marks appear around the perimeter of the shield.
+These are apparently down feather balls (probably tlachcayotl in an ihuiteteyo feather shield pattern), which can have an association with Tenochtitlan.
 The shield has five lines at the bottom and two at the top left that suggest fringe.
 Flying at an angle above the shield appear five stick-like shapes.
 These might suggest arrows that have been shot during warfare.
 The shield and possible arrows are semantic representations of war or battle (necaliztli).
 There are not apparent phonetic dimensions.

 Stephanie Wood